telerik/maui-docs/controls/datagrid/columns/header.md

 You can change the hover state background color of the column header by setting the `BackgroundColor` property.

-The following example demonstrates how to apply the `BackgroundColor` property to the DataGrid header for its hover visual state:
+The following example demonstrates how to apply the `BackgroundColor` property to the DataGrid `HeaderContentTemplate` for its hover visual state:

 ```XAML
   <DataTemplate x:Key="CustomHeaderTemplate">